 - terms + conditions under which people use your content

 - business insurance

 - and more

 There are things that would be difficult (or impossible) to defend in court without the proper intellectual property protection in place.
 Legit.
-A whole session in my upcoming workshop is (taught by my attorney brother, and) devoted to protecting your course materials and intellectual property.
+A whole session in Create Your Epic Course Already (1 of 10 Publish Your Thing courses) is taught by my attorney brother, and devoted to protecting your course materials and intellectual property.